loopwrk/PhaseScope/README.md

 PhaseScope reads a stereo audio file frame by frame, maps the left and right channel amplitudes to the X and Y axes of each point (a [Lissajous / phase portrait](https://en.wikipedia.org/wiki/Lissajous_curve)), and extrudes the result through 3D space as audio plays.
 The result is a navigable structure built from the shape of the sound itself.

-Points are coloured by spectral content — bass frequencies map to blue/magenta, treble to red — with brightness driven by amplitude.
+Points are coloured by spectral content.
+Bass frequencies map to blue/magenta, treble to red.
+Brightness is driven by amplitude.

 ### Topology modes